Revisiting the Declaration of Independence

 When the kings’ soldiers enforced many of the kings’ unreasonable demands, the people started to consider separation from Britain.
 After all, the king was not listening anymore, the kings’ officials would ignore the people, and the fact that the people were working more for their government than they were for their own livelihoods had just become too much.

-We should acknowledge and embrace the words and ideas of our Founding Fathers when it comes to our freedoms and livelihoods.
+We should acknowledge and embrace the words and ideas of our Founding Fathers regarding our freedoms and livelihoods.
 In my humble opinion, we should not try to re-create America.
 Instead, we should be holding on to what we were told would keep our freedoms intact.
 Remember, the type of liberty we are supposed to have (the Republic) is a fairly unpopular idea because it empowers everyone equally.
 However, we must also remember that power is transferred, not created.
-Furthermore, those who have an abundance of power seldom like to share it.
+Furthermore, those with an abundance of power seldom like to share it.
 This idea still holds true today.

 So, in the spirit of remembrance, let us examine the reasons addressed in the Declaration of Independence.
 However, this time, I will provide some context in modern terms to better understand where they were coming from.
-Note that they refer to the King when the term “He” is used.
+Note that they refer to the king when “He” is used.
 The modern translation will be in italics.

 He has refused his Assent to Laws, the most wholesome and necessary for the public good.—The King refused to agree to wholesome and necessary laws that the people had requested.

 He has forbidden his Governors to pass Laws of immediate and pressing importance unless suspended in their operation till his Assent should be obtained; and when so suspended, he has utterly neglected to attend to them.—The King refused to grant local leaders permission to pass necessary laws without some approval from the king; regardless of their necessity or importance.
 In fact, the king often ignored such requests altogether.